ablanco1950/Drone-Detection-fasterrcnn_resnet50_fpn/README.md

 pip install importlib_resources

+Although as of 09/10/2025 in the list of classes of the COCO dataset, with which most of the models are pre-trained, class 5 appears as "airplane", by running this simple program it can be verified that drones are detected that do not have any appearance of airplanes.

 You can make comparisons with other projects; the ones I've found to be the most accurate are:

 https://universe.roboflow.com/drone-detection-pexej/drone-detection-data-set-yolov7/dataset/1 (you may need a Roboflow API key, which is free and easily obtained).